 Figure 5-1: Function Keys

 Customizing the screen

 The contents of the screen and the size and position of many display and control elements are not fixed.
 You can display or hide most elements.
-You can also drag and drop traces, info fields, and even the softtool panel to your preferred position; see Chapter 5.4.4, "Using drag and drop", on page 46.
+You can also drag and drop traces and info fields.